CPiRi: Channel Permutation-Invariant Relational Interaction for Multivariate Time Series Forecasting¶

 Related Work & Insights¶

-- vs. iTransformer: iTransformer performs joint spatiotemporal attention at each layer with complexity \(O((T \times C)^2)\); while also CPI, the cost is high.
-CPiRi reduces spatial attention to \(O(C^2)\) through decoupling.
+- vs iTransformer: iTransformer performs joint spatio-temporal attention in each layer with \(O((T \times C)^2)\) complexity, which is CPI but costly.
+CPiRi reduces spatial attention to \(O(C^2)\) via decoupling.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ — The combination of spatiotemporal decoupling and channel shuffling is novel, though individual components (frozen encoders, self-attention equivariance) are not entirely new.
+- Novelty: ⭐⭐⭐⭐ The combination of spatio-temporal decoupling and channel shuffling is novel, though individual components (frozen encoders, self-attention equivariance) are not entirely new.